 Khajuraho Indian Restaurant

 Indian food with authentic flavours ranging from Kashmiri dishes to different curries and South Indian specialities, with plenty of choices that also attract vegetarians.
 Nice interior and friendly service.
 Set menus costing from 300 CZK.

 Address: Michalská 25, Prague 1

-It is a place which focuses on Oriental specialities with a range of unusual Afghani dishes.
-Various kebabs and tasty vegetarian specialties are on the menu.
+It is a place that focuses on Oriental specialities with a range of unusual Afghani dishes.
+Various kebabs and tasty vegetarian specialities are on the menu.
 However, some reviews about this place are not that great.

 Address: Karolíny Světlé 14, Prague 1; www.kabulrestaurant.cz